Albert S. Ruddy: Personal life

 Ruddy was married to and divorced from Francoise Ruddy, who was also Jewish.
 This was prior to her name change to Ma Prem Hasya as part of the Rajneeshpuram Commune in Central Oregon.
 Francoise saw him through the production of The Godfather, even lending her name to the production company title.

 His second marriage, to the actor Kaye Farrington, also ended in divorce.

 Ruddy later married Wanda McDaniel, the mother of his two children Alexandra and John, and an executive vice president for the Italian designer Giorgio Armani, where she is credited with helping to make Armani successful.

 Ruddy was the subject of a 2013 documentary, Tough Ain't Enough: Conversations with Albert S. Ruddy.

+Death

+Ruddy died at Ronald Reagan UCLA Medical Center in Los Angeles on May 25, 2024, at the age of 94, after a brief illness.

+In popular culture

-In the 2022 biographical drama miniseries The Offer, which dramatizes the making of The Godfather and is executive produced by Ruddy, he is played by Miles Teller.
+In the 2022 biographical drama miniseries The Offer, which dramatizes the making of The Godfather and was executive produced by Ruddy, he is played by Miles Teller.

-Ruddy died after a brief illness at Ronald Reagan UCLA Medical Center in Los Angeles, on May 25, 2024, at the age of 94.